How to Negotiate Your Rent (5 rules + follow-along script)

-I’m going to show you exactly how to negotiate your rent so you can put a couple thousand dollars or more in your pocket this year.
+Your rent is NOT fixed and beyond negotiation.
+In this post, I’m going to show you exactly how to negotiate your rent so you can save a few thousand dollars or more this year.

 If you walk into a rental negotiation without a number of the rent you want, you’re at the mercy of a landlord.
 It’s your landlord’s job to determine how much money to charge you each month in order to maximize their profits.